Updated September 23, 2021

 Reactions to vaccines, in general, are rare with the incidence of anaphylaxis estimated at 1.31 in 1 million doses given.
-Subsequent to the FDA emergency use authorization of the Pfizer-BioNTech COVID-19 vaccine on Dec.
+After the FDA emergency use authorization of the Pfizer-BioNTech COVID-19 vaccine on Dec.
 11, 2020, and the Moderna vaccine on Dec.
-18, 2020, anaphylaxis rates as of Jan.
-29, 2021 are reported by the CDC to be five per million with Pfizer-BioNTech and 2.5 per million with Moderna.
-The anaphylaxis rate for the adenovirus vector-based Johnson & Johnson COVID-19 vaccine has not been reported.
+18, 2020, a review of cases by the CDC demonstrated anaphylaxis rates after mRNA vaccines of approximately 5 cases per million doses.
+The anaphylaxis rate for the adenovirus vector-based Johnson & Johnson COVID-19 vaccine has not been reported but is likely to be closer to the general incidence seen with other vaccines.

 The ACAAI COVID-19 Vaccine Task Force provides the following guidance for physicians and other providers related to risk of an allergic reaction on vaccination.